Saturday’s big East Coast storm: What it could mean for D.C. area

 With temperatures plunging Saturday afternoon and moisture wrapping around the developing storm, snow showers are possible but not a guarantee.
 Since Tuesday, model forecasts have shifted the track of the storm somewhat more inland.
 “Such a track is not favorable for snow as the temperatures stay too warm to support snow until the storm is to our north,” wrote Wes Junker, Capital Weather Gang’s winter weather expert.
 “By then, northwesterly winds behind the storm should help dry up any lingering precipitation.
 That suggests the most likely scenario for the storm is rain possibly ending as snow showers or flurries.”

-However, the European modeling system still suggests the storm will generate enough moisture on its backside that we have to leave open the possibility of some accumulation, especially north fo Washington.
+However, the European modeling system still suggests the storm will generate enough moisture on its backside that we have to leave open the possibility of some accumulation, especially north of Washington.

-Any snow showers or flurries we should wind down by early Saturday evening.
+Any snow showers or flurries we see should wind down by early Saturday evening.

 It gets very cold Saturday night — wind chills down to near 10 degrees

 Frigid air spilling south in the storm’s wake means some of the coldest air we’ve seen in weeks Saturday night.
-Lows drop to near 20 by Sunday morning (upper teens possible in our colder areas) with wind chills closer to 10 (and even some single digits in our colder areas).
+Lows drop to near 20 degrees by Sunday morning (upper teens possible in our colder areas) with wind chills closer to 10 (and even some single digits in our colder areas).